bondy-io/bondy_docs/docs/tutorials/getting_started/http_api_gateway.md

     "uri": "com.market.demo"
 }
 ```

+In addition, the realm had the following users defined:

+- `postman`: Postman app user for testing purposes that belongs to the `api_clients` group
+- `victor`: An end user for testing purposes that belongs to the `resource_owners` group
 :::

 ## Configuration Steps

 ::: info Note
-👉 Please you can check the [API Specification Object](https://developer.bondy.io/reference/configuration/http_api_gateway.html#api-specification-object) for detailed information.
+Please refer to [API Specification Object](/reference/configuration/http_api_gateway.html#api-specification-object) for detailed information.
 :::

 ### Pre-conditions

-The Marketplace’s realm `com.example.demo` already has configured the following users with the proper groups and grants:
+The Marketplace’s realm `com.example.demo` already has the following users configured with the proper groups and grants:

-- `postman`: Postman app user for testing purposes that belongs to the **api_clients** group
+- `postman`: Postman app user for testing purposes that belongs to the `api_clients` group
-- `victor`: Victor end user for testing purposes that belongs to the **resource_owners** group
+- `victor`: An end user for testing purposes that belongs to the `resource_owners` group

-The demo is already running locally using the `make` command (for detailed information to download and run the demo, please see [Running the Demo](https://developer.bondy.io/tutorials/getting_started/marketplace.html#running-the-demo))
+The demo is already running locally using the `make` command (for detailed information to download and run the demo, please see [Running the Demo](/tutorials/getting_started/marketplace.html#running-the-demo))

 ### Configuration